 I really, really want to go to Mexico City since it’s the big hub city for Mexico & Central America.
 Every time I’ve been to central America (Guatemala and Nicaragua), I’ve wished it could be even more of a destination than it is.
 There is so much human, cultural, and natural history there – and it’s so close to the US.
 I could keep going there again and again.

-I’ve been to India once and got to travel the length of it via train.
+I’ve been to India once and got to travel the length of India via train.
 India is so big and so diverse that it’s hard to talk about it in one swoop.
 But, once there, I became extremely interested in Southern India.
 I had no idea how different the food and geography from the rest of India.
 North & Central India have most of the big tourist sites, but I was saddened to see just how polluted, damaged, and dangerous that part of India was.
 When I go back, I want to see more of the South.

 New York City